robbradyire/facebook-profile-defenestrator/README.md

 - yarn
 - Chrome & a compatible ChromeDriver version

-I'm using Node through Vagrant to avoid messing with my local env too much (there's probably at least 3 smarter ways to do this) - to use it install Vagrant then run `vagrant up`.

 To run:

 - Change the email/password in `secrets-example.js` and remove the `-example`